BurntSushi/wingo/README.md

 with every other non-compositing X11 window manager).
 This is also not an easy task.

+Supposedly there are some ideas for plans floating around that would let non-compositing X window managers to "plug into" the Wayland reference compositor (Weston).
+When this will be possible (or even *if* it will be possible with a window manager written in Go) remains to be seen.

 If I am in err (and this is quite likely; my OpenGL knowledge is limited), please ping me.